JonoHall/Laravel-Vite-Codespaces/README.md

     }
 ```

-Technical info: The above changes correct the way Vite generates the 'public/hot' file, before making these changes, Vite would incorrectly generate a host of `http://[::1]:5173`, and unsurprisingly, your browser will be unable to connect to this host.
+*Technical info: The above changes correct the way Vite generates the 'public/hot' file, before making these changes, Vite would incorrectly generate a host of `http://[::1]:5173`, and unsurprisingly, your browser will be unable to connect to this host.
 After making these config changes, you will get a host like `https://example-example-123456-5173.app.github.dev:443` which is the Codespace public host address for the Vite server.
+The ternary operators are to ensure that Laravel to fall back to default settings if the application is deployed in a local dev environment that is not a Codespace.*

 ## Step 2 - devcontainer.json